mozilla/ecosystem-platform/docs/relying-parties/tutorials/integration-with-subscription-platform.md

 When integrated with the FxA stage or development environments, subscription sign-up's can be tested using [Stripe test cards](https://stripe.com/docs/testing#cards).

+#### Ensure your product(s) are included in SubPlat's Looker dashboards

+Once you have your products and plans configured in Stripe and/or Contentful, and before you deploy your integration to production, file a [Data Org ticket in Jira](https://mozilla-hub.atlassian.net/jira/software/c/projects/DO/boards/269) to add your product(s) to the SubPlat ETL.

+See [Product metrics in Looker](#product-metrics-in-looker) for more information.

 ## Evaluating the current user flow

 To see the user experience without setting up your localhost you can subscribe to any of the existing subscriptions that we have available.
 If you want to try out the upgrade flow please use MDN Plus.